jjgonecrypto/eos-token-ci-example/README.md

 This repo takes the EOSIO.token example and wraps it in a nodejs testing and deployment environment.

 > Note: much of this was inspired by the work of @MrToph with his Yeoman generator https://github.com/MrToph/generator-eos

+### Related Reading

 **New to EOS?** [Here's a guide I've put together](./EOSContractDev.md) to get started understanding the EOS ecosystem from a developer's perspective.
 It includes the various ways to get your local development environment setup

+**Developing tokens yourself?** [Here's a list of gotchas for would-be token developers](./EOSTokenGotchas.md), especially for those coming from Ethereum ERC20 standards.

 ## Local tools required